SashaTlr/restaurant_grades/README.md

-# restaurants-ratings
+#NYC Restaurant Ratings

-command line interface to pull grade A rated restaurants in NYC by zip code
+Command line interface to return grade A restaurants in NYC by zip code.
+Data is retrieved using a JSON API provided by [NYC Open Data] (https://nycopendata.socrata.com/).

+To run program:

+1. Clone repository to local computer.
+2.